Joelius300/dviz_hslu/REPORT.md

 The different components for extracting the data, storing it, making it consumable (API) and displaying it (web UI / dashboard), etc. are all [Open Source](https://github.com/Joelius300/HeatingDataMonitor).

-## Data exploration

-This dataset has had my interest for quite a while now and I have already done some data exploration and data analysis outside of this module.
-The many hours I have invested into this already were mostly for my personal interest and general analysis of the dataset so I was able to use it in multiple modules.
-In the work summary, I have only written down hours for the data exploration and data analysis where DVIZ was an intended primary beneficiary.
-For the analysis done specifically for other modules I have of course still taken the insights into account if they were relevant but did not count the hours towards this project.

-### Key findings

-#### Meaning of columns

-Some columns required investigation to interpret correctly.
-One of which is the operation state of the furnace ("betriebsphase_kessel"), which uses an undocumented discrete number encoding.
-In this project this column was used indirectly by reducing it to a boolean "heating_up" to rectify impossible predictions.

-Here are the meanings of the used columns:

-- received_time: Time my system received this state of the heating unit in UTC
-- buffer_max: Temperature in °C of buffer at the highest point (usually highest temperature because the water is layered by temperature ascending).
-Used for determining the stored energy.
-- buffer_min: Like buffer_max but lowest point of the buffer (usally lowest temperature)
-- drinking_water: Temperature in °C of drinking water inside boiler at the highest point (highest temperature)
-- heating_up: Whether the heating unit is in the process of heating up, initiated by hand

-#### Heating progression to lowest point

-In order to avoid showing impossible predictions, an analysis was done to determine a suiting past heating cycle that went as low as possible for the most relevant columns.
-This heating progression (highest to lowest point) is then used to replace invalid parts of predicted progressions.
-Heating up in a prediction is invalid because it could only happen if the user manually fired up and the user wants to see the progression if they don't fire up.

 ## Target audience

 The target audience is my family with my dad being the most important stakeholder as he manages the heating unit the most. \